17 Things You’re Probably Sharing That Germ Experts Wouldn’t

+It can be tempting to share makeup with someone in your home, especially if you’re running low and are trying to reduce the number of outings you make.
+However, sharing makeup can get you sick.
 Open makeup containers invite bacteria growth.
-Add in sharing makeup with a friend, and you’re also adding more opportunity for viruses to transfer over, says Julia Blank, MD, a family medicine physician at Providence Saint John’s Health Center in Santa Monica, California.
-Dr. Blank says.
-Sharing eye makeup could result in conjunctivitis while sharing lip products could make you susceptible mono, herpes, and strep, according to Dr. Blank.
+Add in sharing makeup with a friend or family member, and you’re also adding more opportunity for viruses to transfer over, says Julia Blank, MD, a family medicine physician at Providence Saint John’s Health Center in Santa Monica, California.
+Dr. Blank says sharing eye makeup could result in conjunctivitis, while sharing lip products could make you susceptible to mono, herpes, and strep, according to Dr. Blank.
 That’s why you should replace your cosmetics frequently and never borrow things like liquid eyeliner, mascara, or lipstick.
-These are the 8 rules for having sanitary makeup and beauty tools.
+Learn how to clean makeup brushes effectively.

 Try not to share a cellphone or a landline phone as much as possible, Dr. Arthur says.
 Phones come in close contact with the face and mouth, which is part of the reason why your phone screen is way dirtier than you thought it was.
 If sharing is necessary, put the phone on speaker, so there’s no skin-to-skin contact.

-Borrowing headsets seem innocent enough, but you really shouldn’t share earbuds with anyone.
+Borrowing headsets may seem innocent enough, especially if you’re sharing a work-from-home space with your family.
+If you need earbuds, you may be tempted to snag them from family members.
+However, you really shouldn’t share earbuds with anyone.
 Although earwax is natural ear protection, earphones trap the once-innocent bacteria in the wax.
 Any wax building up on earphones traps and grows this bacteria, which could lead to infections.
+Plus, sharing earbuds can spread viruses to others.
 Regularly clean your earbuds and put your phone on speaker to share tunes with a friend.

 Swapping germs from one armpit to another is as easy as borrowing someone’s antiperspirant.
 Deodorants, however, are less risky when it comes to sharing because they usually have an alcohol base.
 The alcohol makes your skin acidic and less attractive to bacteria, according to Mayo Clinic.
 Antiperspirants are another story since they typically have aluminum which exclusively blocks sweat pores, not bacteria.
-Your antiperspirant is one of the 22 germiest things you’ll find in your home.
+Your antiperspirant is also one of the germiest things you’ll find in your home.